There are some sparkling performances in the production of Breakfast at Tiffany’s currently captivating audiences at Milton Keynes Theatre.

 Audrey’s name will forever be inextricably linked to Breakfast at Tiffany’s so it surely takes a brave performer to fully embrace the character of the troubled call-girl without inadequately imitating the film star.
 Georgia May Foote is making her theatrical debut in this touring production and in last night’s show – only the second performance so far of the nationwide tour – she proved herself to be suitably fearless.
 There is no doubt that Georgia is a plucky and polished leading lady.

 Thanks to Audrey Hepburn’s elfin elegance and charming personification of the fiercely independent yet naïve and child-like Holly Golightly, this is a challenging role for any actress to take on.
-The whole story revolves around Holly’s eccentric, fun-loving personality and the vulnerability that lies just beneath her chic exterior.
+The whole story of Breakfast at Tiffany’s revolves around Holly’s eccentric, fun-loving personality and the vulnerability that lies just beneath her chic exterior.
 It is not enough to just look the part, whoever embodies Holly needs to bring some depth to the fantastical character or else Miss Golightly is nothing more than a crass, implausible caricature.

 Georgia May Foote is best known for playing Katy Armstrong in Coronation Street from 2010 until 2015 and for making it to the final of Strictly Come Dancing last year.
 Being Holly Golightly, a girl about town in the Big Apple during the 1940s, could not be more different than being on the cobbles or whirling around a ballroom floor but Georgia masters the requisite American accent and spirited attitude with ease.

 Although at times she is a little softly-spoken, Georgia effortlessly enunciates the reams and reams of dialogue that exquisite extrovert Holly endearingly bestows upon everyone she encounters.
 Holly is a free spirit, determined not be pinned down or to take life too seriously and Georgia captures the essence of this.
 Equally, when Holly’s past catches up with her and the present and future appear more uncertain than ever before, Georgia delivers the perfect blend of drama, emotion and cheekiness to make the most of the party girl’s complex nature.
-There is very little dancing, but the short bursts of relaxed choreography that are included pose no problem at all for Georgia.
+There is very little dancing in Breakfast at Tiffany’s but the short bursts of relaxed choreography that are included pose no problem at all for Georgia.
 She remains light on her feet throughout the production, even while modelling various pair of high heels to complement Holly’s extensive wardrobe of stunning outfits.

 The play is centred on the characters of Holly and a young writer from Louisiana who is never named but everyone calls “Fred”.
 Matt Barber (probably best known for his role as Atticus Aldridge in the last two seasons of Downton Abbey) plays Fred and is onstage for just about the whole show as our protagonist.
 Fred is utterly entranced by Holly when she clambers through his apartment window one evening.
 He rapidly finds himself fascinated by this social butterfly and her complicated relationships (she really is someone that every woman wants to be and every man wants to be with) even while he himself is struggling with his own sexuality.
 Matt Barber has real charisma and keeps the whole production together.
 His chemistry with Georgia is totally believable, whether they are throwing caution to the wind and confiding in each other; reminiscing about their pasts and dreaming of their futures; or fighting like cat and dog.